GliaX/faceshield/README.md

 The goal of this project is to create a low cost, high quality, reusable face shield that can be quickly deployed.

-This face shield is currently in use in London Health Sciences Centre in the Emergency Department.
+This face shield is currently in use in the Gaza Strip.

-This face shield is made by Jake Bender.
+This face shield's 3D printed design was made by Jake Bender.
 Contributors include Mike Doell (@mike_doell) and Mosaic Manufacturing.
+The injection-molded design was made by Abd Aliwa and Steve Plimmer.

 To purchase, go to https://store.glia.org

 # Bill of Materials
-## Printed parts
+## Molded parts
 * 1 head piece (headpiece.stl)

 ## Other hardware